 Partnerships: Victoria University

-This Ministry of Education-funded project investigates the transitions of Māori students through the schooling process, including preschool, primary and secondary school transitions.
-A key objective is to gain greater understanding of the decisions Māori whānau make when they reach a transition and are contemplating a Māori or English medium pathway for their children.
-The project also seeks information on the processes whānau and centres/schools follow when supporting children through transitions.
+This Ministry of Education-funded project investigated the transitions of Māori students through the schooling process, including preschool, primary and secondary school transitions.
+A key objective was to gain greater understanding of the decisions Māori whānau make when they reached a transition and were contemplating a Māori or English medium pathway for their children.
+The project sought information on the processes whānau and centres/schools followed when supporting children through transitions.

-The research will provide important information on what influences Māori whānau decisions when contemplating a Māori medium or English medium educational pathway for their children.
-It will also lead to greater understandings about the processes of transition between ECE and schools, and how institutions can better support student transition.
+The research provided important information on what influenced Māori whānau decisions when contemplating a Māori medium or English medium educational pathway for their children.
+It lead to greater understandings about the processes of transition between ECE and schools, and how institutions could better support student transition.

-This research will help policy makers design support mechanisms for whānau on Māori medium education.
-It will also inform ECE centres and schools about ways to support students through transitions.
+This research helped policy makers design support mechanisms for whānau on Māori medium education.
+It also informed ECE centres and schools about ways to support students through transitions.